therabidbanana/orange/README.markdown

 programming.
 Some core ideas behind Orange:

 * Scaffolding doesn't have to be replaced if it's smart enough (most of the time)
-* Put as much functionality into middleware as possible, so it can be reused
+* Put as much functionality into middleware as possible, so it can be easily reused and remixed
 * Give middleware a little more power so it's useful enough to handle more tasks